DIY diamond painting is growing in popularity and new diamond painters are beginning their first canvases on a daily basis.

 The standard diamond applicator and wax works for most people, but there are also lots of wax alternatives you can consider as well.
 There are some DIY applicators you can fashion yourself if you want to add some comfort to the handle or pick up drills more securely.
 In terms of household items you probably already have laying around that can come in handy for your diamond art as well, try some of these neat hacks:

-Dryer sheets: Cut up standard dryer sheets to stop static cling between your diamond drills and everything else.
+Tip #2: Cut up standard dryer sheets to stop static cling between your diamond drills and everything else.
 Whatever you store your drills in, be it plastic bags, egg cartons, or pillboxes, adding in a bit of dryer sheet can solve the clinging problem very easily.

-Cutting board: If you want a flat surface on which you can assemble your diamond painting kit, a cutting board can be the perfect solution.
+Tip #3: Use a cutting board to stay organized.
+If you want a flat surface on which you can assemble your diamond painting kit, a cutting board can be the perfect solution.
 If you have a table but don’t trust its surface or the legs that support it, try using a cutting board to get some added support for when you add some pressure with the applicator to place a drill or use a rolling pin to even out all the drills on your canvas.

-Damp cloth: You’ll definitely want to have one of these around to help pick up scattered drills or to wipe off excess sealant that’s spread somewhere you don’t want it.
+Tip #3: Make sure you have a damp cloth ready.
+You’ll definitely want to have one of these around to help pick up scattered drills or to wipe off excess sealant that’s spread somewhere you don’t want it.
 It hopefully won’t be needed throughout the entire process, but keep a dry cloth around somewhere that you can dampen when you need it to pick up drills or clean up some sealant.

-Rolling pin: Once you finish a diamond painting kit, you’ll want to even out all the drills and make sure there are no air bubbles left underneath them that will make the surface of your diamond art uneven.
+Tip #4: Use a rolling pin (lightly) on your finished masterpiece.
+Once you finish a diamond painting kit, you’ll want to even out all the drills and make sure there are no air bubbles left underneath them that will make the surface of your diamond art uneven.
 One great way to do this is to cover the surface of the painting with some sort of protective cloth and then go over the whole thing with a rolling pin.
 Use light pressure to make sure you’re just pushing the drills into the adhesive side of the canvas and not accidentally loosening them in a way that will cause them to fall off later on.

-Tweezers: Many diamond painting kits come with tweezers inside, but it can’t hurt to have some handy anyway.
+Tip #5: Bring extra tweezers.
+Many diamond painting kits come with tweezers inside, but it can’t hurt to have some handy anyway.
 They can be used for difficult sections of canvases where the color code switches frequently.

 Storage for diamond painting drills